KDE/documentation-develop-kde-org/content/hig/style/writing/labels.md

 -   Tab labels should be identical to the title of their contents, if any.
 Otherwise, craft an appropriate title using nouns rather than verbs, and without any ending punctuation.
--   Don\'t assign accelerator keys; tabs are already accessible through their shortcut keys (Ctrl+Tab & Ctrl+Shift+Tab).
+-   Don't assign accelerator keys; tabs are already accessible through their shortcut keys (Ctrl+Tab & Ctrl+Shift+Tab).

 ### Labels for Checkboxes and Radio buttons